kondrak/quake_bsp_vulkan/README.md

 iOS:
 - XCode 9.0 or higher, MoltenVK requires iOS 9+ to work

 Running the project in XCode should work out of the box.
 The build may fail if the 'textures' and 'models' folders don't exist in the repo root directory - if you want to run the app regardless, simply remove them from resources and "Copy Files" build steps.
-Note that iOS version does not support a dedicated Vulkan loader and validation layers - this is a Vulkan SDK limitation that may be removed in the future.
+Note that iOS version does not support a dedicated Vulkan loader or validation layers - this is a Vulkan SDK limitation that may be removed in the future.
+Simulator builds are also not available due to lack of Metal support.

 Usage
 -----